-1. Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
-See "[Connecting a computer](#)" on [page 16](#) for details.
-2. Set the input signal to D-Sub / Comp.
-1 or D-Sub / Comp.
-2. 3.
-Press Mouse on the remote control to switch from the normal mode to the mouse mode.
-An icon appears on the screen to indicate the activation of the mouse mode.
-4. Perform the desired mouse controls on your remote control. - To move the cursor on the screen, press ◀ / ▲ / ▼ / ▶. - To left-click, press □. - To right-click, press □. - To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn. - To return to the normal mode, press Mouse again or other keys except for the mouse related multi-function keys.
+1. Set the input signal to a PC signal.
+2. Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
+See "["Connecting a computer or a monitor" on page 20](#) for details.
+3. To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn.